 عنوان مقاله [English]

-The formation of the Isfahan school of thought is a turning point in the history of Shi'a theological thought in the Safavid era.
-Along with the emergence of transcendent wisdom, Islamic theology gained prominence and provided the basis for the growth and expansion of Shi'a theological discourse through three approaches.
-"Theological Philosophy" in Isfahan school took precedence over other theological approaches and culminated in the works of Fayyad Lahiji, and this prominent student of Sadra, somehow influenced by Mesha'a and Ibn Sina, presented his theological works.
-The emergence of "narrative and narrative" with the focus of Allameh Majlesi on the prosperity of Shiite theology added that, despite the strong confidence of the Majlis in the traditions of the Ahlul-Bayt (AS), he could not be regarded as a scholarly and rational scientist, as he was a means of acquisition.
-Religious knowledge intervened.
-In addition to these two theological approaches, the formation of a hybrid approach by Judge Saeed Qomi can be mentioned.
-Having a mystical taste for propagandists, he emphasized the convergence between religious appearances and philosophy and instituted a "synthetic theology" approach.
-In this article, while referring to the position of Shiite theology in Isfahan school of thought, these three theological approaches are examined and an analysis of the superiority of philosophical theology and avoidance of rationalism by the representatives of narrative theology is presented. .
+The formation of the scientific school of Isfahan is a turning point in the history of Shiite theological thought of the Safavid era and along with the emergence of Transcendent wisdom, Islamic theology gained prominence and it provided the basis for the growth and expansion of Shi'a theological discourse in three ways.
+'Philosophical theology' in Isfahan School took precedence over other theological approaches and its peak was crystallized in the works of Fayaz Lahiji and this distinguished student of Sadra, somehow influenced by Peripatetic thought, presented his theological works.
+The emergence of Allama Majlesi's "traditional and narrative theology" added to the boom of Shiite theology.
+Despite Majlesi's strong confidence in the Ahlul-Beit narrations, he cannot be considered a traditionalist and anti-rational scholar; because he interfered with reason as a means of acquiring of religious knowledge.
+In addition to these two theological approaches, the formation of a hybrid approach by Qazi Sa’id Qumi can be mentioned.
+He had a mystical taste and was considered a propagator of the negative theology.
+He emphasized the convergence between religious appearances and philosophy and instituted a "hybrid theology" approach.
+In this article, while referring to the position of Shiite theology in Isfahan school, these three theological approaches are examined and an analysis of the superiority of philosophical theology and the avoidance of reasonableness by the representatives of narrative theology and the important theologian innovations and innovations of scholars of the Safavid era are presented.